-Entertainment website TMZ reports that the rapper succumbed to gunshot injuries early Tuesday morning at a bowling alley in the area.
+Entertainment website TMZ reports that the rapper succumbed to gunshot injuries early Tuesday morning at a bowling alley.

-The site released images from the scene, including photos of a lifeless person, later shown to be dressed similarly to how the rapper was earlier that night.
+The site released images from the scene, showing a lifeless person, later shown to be dressed similarly to how the rapper was earlier that night.

-“TMZ Hip Hop has obtained footage from the scene, and you can see Quavo- in an orange shirt- and others gathered around Takeoff.
-At first they tried to move him, but then put him back down, and Quavo yelled for someone to get help,” the site noted, adding that two other people were shot and that Quavo was not injured.
+"TMZ Hip Hop has obtained footage from the scene, and you can see Quavo - in an orange shirt -and others gathered around Takeoff.
+At first they tried to move him, but then put him back down, and Quavo yelled for someone to get help," the site noted, adding that two other people were shot and Quavo was not injured.

 Migos have been celebrated for their work multiple times, even receiving Grammy nominations for Best Rap Album and Best Rap Performance for their album Culture II.